Scams in Cambodia: What You Need to Know to Travel Safely

 What currency is used in Cambodia?

 Cambodia has a dual-currency system.
-The Cambodian riel (KHR) is the official local currency, but the US dollar (USD) is used widely for most everyday transactions, especially in tourist areas.
-Prices in shops, restaurants, and hotels are often quoted in USD, while small change is frequently given in riel.
+The Cambodian riel (KHR) is the official local currency, but the US dollar (USD) is widely used for most everyday transactions, especially in tourist areas.
+Prices are often quoted in USD, while small change is usually given in riel.

 Can I use foreign cash like euros, Canadian dollars, or Australian dollars?

-No, most shops and businesses do not accept foreign cash like the euro, Canadian dollar (CAD), Australian dollar (AUD), rupee, or renminbi.
+No. Most businesses do not accept foreign cash such as euros, CAD, AUD, rupees, or renminbi.
 You’ll need to exchange your money into USD or riel first.
-Major foreign currencies can be exchanged easily in big cities, especially at banks and reliable exchange offices.
+Major currencies can be exchanged easily in big cities at banks or reputable exchange offices.

 Where can I exchange currency in Cambodia?